 What is Terra Preta?

 Gardeners know the importance of rich, deeply cultivated, well-draining soil but often have difficulty achieving it on the land they use.
 Terra preta history can teach us a lot about how to manage land and develop soil.
 This type of “Amazonian black earth” was the result of centuries of careful nurturing of the land and traditional farming practices.
 A primer on its history gives us a glimpse into early South American life and the lessons of intuitive ancestral farmers.

 Amazonian black earth is characterized by its deep rich brown to black coloring.
-It is so remarkably fertile that the land only needs to remain fallow for 6 months before re-cropping as opposed to most land which requires 8 to 10 years to achieve the same fertility recharge.
+It is so remarkably fertile that the land only needs to remain fallow for six months before re-cropping as opposed to most land which requires eight to ten years to achieve the same fertility recharge.
 These soils are the result of slash and burn farming combined with layered composting.

 The soil contains at least three times the organic matter of other areas of the Amazonian basin and much higher levels than our conventional commercial growing fields.
 The benefits of terra preta are numerous but rely upon careful management to achieve such high fertility.